Updated September 23, 2022.

 She’s absolutely right about that.
 Every canvas should have some areas of Tent on it.

-There are lots of other reasons when Tent is the right choice:
+There are lots of other reasons for when Tent is the right choice:

-You want to learn how to control your tension: Practice is the key to improving tension and Tent is perfect for this.
-I got good at this by stitching mini-socks , above,on my commute every day for a year, all in Tent.
-I still have them 30 years later and they still look great.
+You want to learn how to control your tension.
+Practice is the key to improving tension, and Tent is perfect for this.
+I got good at this by stitching mini-socks, abovee, on my daily commute for a year, all in Tent.
+I still have them 38 years later and they still look great.

-The canvas is highly detailed: Often areas of canvas, such as faces, get stitched in Tent because there really isn’t room for other stitches.
+The canvas is highly detailed.
+Often areas of the canvas, such as faces, get stitched in Tent because there really isn’t room for other stitches.
 Often Tent is your best choice for canvases like this.

 Except for the knots in the flower center, this kimono is stitched in Tent using a variety of threads.

-The piece requires shading, especially in small areas: Shading in Tent Stitch shouldn’t just be reserved for skies and such.
-You can use shading in to create striking effects using even the simplest stitches, as I did with the Patt & Lee kimono, above.
+The piece requires shading, especially in small areas.
+Shading in Tent Stitch shouldn’t just be reserved for skies and such.
+You can use shading to create striking effects using even the simplest stitches, as I did with the Patt & Lee kimono, above.

 Even if Tent is the only stitch you know, you can still create lovely needlepoint.